BofA testing investment advisers in mortgage offices

 “Someone who comes in to talk about a mortgage doesn’t really want to talk about something else,” he said.

 Still, Bank of America’s program marks a new approach for an industry that has sought for decades, with minimal success, to sell additional products and services to their customers.
-The bank’s largest mortgage competitors, Wells Fargo & Co and JPMorgan Chase & Co, don’t use that strategy.
+The bank’s largest mortgage competitors, Wells Fargo & Co (WFC.N) and JPMorgan Chase & Co (JPM.N), don’t use that strategy.

 Advisers in mortgage offices can prepare financial plans, open investment accounts or refer clients to Merrill Lynch financial advisers for more complex needs, the bank said.